 What is the Compatibility Appraiser? (glossary)

-It is the only thing that writes to Amcache.
-If you understand the appraiser, you understand the cadence, coverage, and limits of every Amcache investigation.
+The Compatibility Appraiser is the scheduled task that writes Amcache.
+Nothing else does.
+If you understand the appraiser, you understand the cadence, coverage, and limits of every investigation you build on Amcache.
+If you don't, you will eventually date a finding by the wrong day and regret it.

-\Microsoft\Windows\Application Experience\Microsoft Compatibility Appraiser - Run cadence: ~24h on Windows 10/11 workstations; 2–5 days on Server; weekly or longer on Server Core.
+\Microsoft\Windows\Application Experience\Microsoft Compatibility Appraiser. - Cadence: ~24h on Windows 10/11 workstations.
+2-5 days on Server with Desktop Experience.
+A week or more on Server Core.
+Skips on battery.
+Random delay on the time trigger.

 - Output:

-For the broader investigative context, see Amcache complete reference and Recovering deleted-binary evidence from Amcache.
+For the long-form context, see the Amcache complete reference and Recovering deleted-binary evidence from Amcache.

 Related terms#